-Texas ports-of-entry continue to account for approximately 69% of all commercial motor vehicle crossings from Mexico based on 2019 data.
+Texas ports-of-entry continue to account for approximately 69% of all commercial motor vehicle crossings from Mexico based on 2019 data to date.
 This translates into significant commercial motor vehicle traffic throughout the state on highways leading to and from the border.
 Laredo still leads the nation as the busiest southern port for commercial vehicle traffic.
 El Paso, Pharr, and Brownsville are not far behind.
 The total number of commercial vehicles that entered Texas from Mexico at each port-of-entry in recent calendar years suggests these statistics are only increasing.

-In order to ensure border-related commercial vehicle safety on the highways, Department Inspectors must provide enforcement both at fixed inspection facilities at the ports-of-entry and along major highway routes leading into the state from those locations.
-With the assistance of the FMCSA, Texas has constructed three permanent border safety inspection facilities and four temporary border safety inspection facilities located either on or adjacent the U.S. Customs and Border Protection ports-of-entry at seven of the eight busiest ports between Texas and the United Mexican States.
+In order to ensure border-related commercial vehicle safety on the highways, Department CVE Troopers and non-commissioned Inspectors must provide enforcement both at fixed inspection facilities at the ports-of-entry and along major highway routes leading into the state from those locations.
+With the assistance of the FMCSA, Texas has constructed three (3) permanent border safety inspection facilities and five (5) four (4) temporary border safety inspection facilities located either on or adjacent to the U.S. Customs and Border Protection ports-of-entry at the eight (8) busiest ports between Texas and the United Mexican States.
 The Texas Border Staffing Plan provides personnel, equipment, and weigh-in motion technology to these sites.
 The addition of these personnel has significantly enhanced the Department's ability to conduct the required safety and weight inspections as required by Congress, and to provide enforcement coverage during the same hours when U.S. Customs and Border Protection allow commercial vehicles to enter Texas from Mexico.

-Faced with the task of ensuring that the commercial vehicles from Mexico, as well as the very significant numbers of U.S. commercial vehicles traveling to and from the border commercial zones comply with regulations, the Department has had to alter its enforcement program along the border and in the areas north of the border.
+Faced with the task of ensuring that the commercial vehicles from Mexico, as well as the very significant numbers of U.S. commercial vehicles traveling to the border commercial zones comply with the Federal Motor Carrier Safety Regulations while operating in Texas, the Department has had to alter its enforcement program along the border and in the areas immediately north of the border.
 The Department has increased its Commercial Vehicle Enforcement personnel in the border counties by approximately 300% since 1995.
-In order to reduce the out-of-service rate and improve the overall compliance level of these vehicles, the Department has tasked Commercial Vehicle Enforcement (CVE) Inspectors with the responsibility of providing a daily enforcement presence at the border safety inspection facilities in Brownsville, Eagle Pass, El Paso (2), Laredo, Los Indios and Pharr.
-In addition to the daily enforcement presence at the border, CVE Inspectors have also manned fixed inspection facilities on major highways leading away from the border on a daily basis in order to regulate those Mexican commercial motor vehicles that can or who have chosen to operate beyond the border commercial zones.
+In order to reduce the out-of-service rate and improve the overall compliance level of these vehicles, the Department has tasked Commercial Vehicle Enforcement (CVE) Troopers and non-commissioned Inspectors with the responsibility of providing a daily enforcement presence at the border safety inspection facilities in Brownsville, Eagle Pass, El Paso (2), Laredo (2 1), Los Indios and Pharr.
+In addition to the daily enforcement presence at the border, CVE Troopers and non-commissioned Inspectors have also manned fixed inspection facilities on major highways leading away from the border on a daily basis in order to regulate those Mexican commercial motor vehicles that can or who have chosen to operate beyond the border commercial zones.